gauravhadavale07/X-Ray-Pneumonia-Screening-with-Deep-Learning-and-Trustworthy-Interpretability-Mechanisms/README.md

-# X-Ray-Pneumonia-Screening-with-Deep-Learning-and-Trustworthy-Interpretability-Mechanisms
-Built an X-ray pneumonia classifier using DenseNet, ResNet, and IMPACTX with GradCAM++, ScoreCAM, AblationCAM, and RISE to audit model behavior.
-Exposed confounders like R/L markers and scanner artifacts, ensuring the network’s attention aligned with real pulmonary pathology.
+Built an X-ray pneumonia classifier using DenseNet, ResNet, and IMPACTX with GradCAM++, ScoreCAM, AblationCAM, and RISE for rigorous model auditing.
+Identified confounders such as R/L markers and scanner artifacts, enforced pathology-aligned attention, and evaluated explanation reliability using multi-CAM consistency and robustness checks.